Real-Value Power-Voltage Formulations of, and Bounds for, Three-Wire Unbalanced Optimal Power Flow: Conclusions

 \section{Conclusions}

-In this paper, the electrical physics of three-phase grids are derived in complex-power matrix variables and different voltage variable spaces, i.e. polar, rectangular and lifted.
+In this report, the electrical physics of three-phase grids are derived in complex-power matrix variables and different voltage variable spaces, i.e. polar, rectangular and lifted.
 Using the different variable spaces, the unbalanced power flow formulations are derived for generic $\Pi$-model branches with asymmetric shunt impedance (full matrices, no structure assumed).
 The real-value matrix and scalar equivalent formulations are derived, and implemented in an open-source software package.
-The derived framework can easily be extended and applied to a variety of continuous and discrete optimization problems in distribution networks.
+The derived mathematical framework can easily be extended and applied to a variety of continuous and discrete optimization problems in distribution networks.
 Expressions are presented to enforce voltage magnitude, angle, power and current bounds across the formulations in an exact manner, without needing to resort to auxiliary variables.
-Nevertheless, including auxiliary variables instead of eliminating them does not by default increase calculation time.
+Nevertheless, including auxiliary variables instead of eliminating them does not by default increase computational effort.
 Comparing these variants numerically requires the development of an extensive unbalanced OPF test case library, which includes values for the different bounds discussed, not just voltage magnitudes.
-Future work includes adding more bounds, e.g. for sequence voltage magnitudes and unbalance metrics \cite{Girigoudar}, supporting explicit representations of neutral conductors, and developing benchmarks for comparing optimality and scalability across formulations and solvers.
+Future work includes adding more bounds, e.g. for sequence voltage magnitudes and unbalance metrics \cite{Girigoudar}.